RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ``OTOBO_NGINX_SSL_CERTIFICATE=/etc/nginx/ssl/ssl-cert.crt``
 ``OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/ssl-key.key``

-Please do not change the path ``/etc/nginx/ssl/``, but only the filename.
+Please adapt only the name of the files as the path */etc/nginx/ssl/* is hard coded in the Docker image.

 5. Start the docker-compose image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~